 We have loved living in San Pancho and have found it very affordable without depriving ourselves of anything we wanted.
 We spent much less than we would have travelling around Mexico as we’d have had to pay $40-50 a night for a simple hotel room with private bathroom.
 Slow travel wins again.

 As always we keep track of our travel expenses using our Trail Wallet iPhone app.
 It has made the process much easier as we can set a daily budget, choose the categories we want to track, and easily add new amounts while we are out and about.
-If you need some help staying on budget then Trail Wallet is available in the App store for $2.99.
+If you need some help staying on budget then Trail Wallet is available in the App store.